tsgates/arch-wiki-markdown/wiki/Avahi.md

 to discover services in your network.

-The avahi-discover (Avahi Zeroconf Browser) shows the various services on your network.
+The Avahi Zeroconf Browser (avahi-discover) shows the various services on your network.
 You can also browse SSH and VNC Servers using bssh and bvnc respectively.

 There's a good list of software with Avahi support at their website: http://avahi.org/wiki/Avah4users

-Note:avahi-discover needs pygtk and python-dbus to be installed.
+Note:avahi-discover needs pygtk and python2-dbus to be installed.

 > File sharing